-In 2001, IAEA published TECDOC 1254[1] which examined the way in which the recognised regulatory functions of a nuclear regulatory body results in competence needs.
-Using the internationally recognised System Approach to Training (SAT), it provided a framework for regulatory bodies for managing training and developing and maintaining its competency.
-It has been used successfully by many regulators.
+In 2001, IAEA published TECDOC 1254[1] which examined the way in which the regulatory functions of a nuclear regulatory body result in competence needs with a focus to nuclear facilities.
+Using the internationally recognised Systematic Approach to Training (SAT), TECDOC 1254 provided a framework for regulatory bodies to manage, developing and maintaining the competence of its staff.
+Several IAEA workshops and Technical Meetings took place using TECDOC 1254, in particular, in 2004 a major Technical Meeting was held in Islamabad, Pakistan during which an elaborated procedure for conducting Training Needs Assessment was adopted.